apereo/cas/docs/cas-server-documentation/developer/Sec-Vuln-Response.md

 - A patch release is made available to the wider public.

 <div class="alert alert-warning">:warning: <strong>List Etiquette</strong><p>The security team asks that you please <strong>DO NOT</strong>
-'create publicly-viewable issues or posts to address the problem.
+create publicly-viewable issues or posts to address the problem.
 There is no good sense in creating panic and chaos.
 All community members <strong>SHOULD</strong> ignore all such public announcements and reports.</p></div>

 ### Dependency Upgrades